ScottMinerGitHub/CSU-Global-Coursework/README.md

 ## Folder Structure

-The following presents the folder structure of the repository.
+The following outlines the folder structure of the repository.

 ### MIS-500: History of Data Analytics